Farayha-Alam/Data-Analysis/FIT3152/README.md

 # FIT3152
 ## FIT3152_ASSGN_1
 ### Objective:
 First assignment of this unit makes use of R language and its respective libraries to analyse the activity, language use and social interactions in an on-line community.
-Analyse the metadata and linguistic summary from a real on-line forum and submit the completed report of the findings.
+Moreover, to also analyse the metadata and linguistic summary from a real on-line forum and submit the completed report of the findings.
 ### Skills Acquired:
 Data manipulation, Data visualization, Data preparation.